The Beginner’s Guide to Wedding Videography

 Wedding videography is a very lucrative way to begin your videography career.
 Most of your work will be on the weekends, but that can offer benefits.

-This article will explore how to begin your career as a wedding videographer, best practices, and what you can reasonably expect to make a year.
+This article will explore how to begin your career as a wedding videographer, best practices, tips on what to capture, equipment needed, and what you can reasonably expect to make a year.

 How to become a wedding videographer